 - Set the dish into a larger roasting pan.
 Pour hot water into the roasting pan to come halfway up the sides of the baking dish.

-- Bake the bread pudding until the top is golden brown and a knife inserted in the center comes out clean, about 30-35 minutes.
+- Bake the bread pudding until the top is golden brown and a knife inserted in the center comes out clean, about 35-55 minutes (see notes).
 Remove from the oven and transfer the dish from the hot water to a cooling rack.
 When cool, cover with plastic wrap and refrigerate.

 - Preheat the oven to 425°F and prepare a baking sheet with parchment paper